bigpel66/Flutter_Practice/Udemy/Learn Flutter & Dart to Build iOS & Android Apps/flutter_expense_planner/README.md

 <h1 align="center">flutter_expense_planner</h1>
 <div align="center">
-    The projecto to improve responsive skill on each platform of mobile
+    The Projecto to Improve Responsive Skill on Each Platform of Mobile
 </div>

 ## Features